Dscano/learn-asciidoc/p4-spec-next/README-madoko-to-asciidoc-notes.md

 <<sec-p4-keywords>>
 ```

-Note that you should _not_ preceded the markup for the cross-reference
+Note that you should _not_ put the word "Section" before the markup
-with the word "Section", as AsciiDoc by default expands the
+for the cross-reference, because AsciiDoc by default expands the
-cross-reference to include that word.
+cross-reference to include that word (or "Figure", or "Appendix", as
+appropriate for the target of the cross-reference).

 You can choose to omit the explicit id, `[#sec-p4-keywords]`, in the
 AsciiDoc, _if_ the section name is unique throughout the document.
 In